Coffee Filter Butterflies (with tissue paper or food coloring)

-Students will create coffee filter butterflies using tissue paper.
+Students will create coffee filter butterflies using tissue paper or food coloring.

 What You Need: